NicoKeilman/GoFIJF/README.md

 - computeRbarDeaths.do:  Stata code for computing Rbar and Rtilde for deaths

-Input files from PEP:
+PEPNorway20037z is a zip file containing 1000 input files from PEP, one for each sample:

-- Px_d1.S1 with x = 1(1)1000 are one thousand files, one for each sample.
+- Px_d1.S1 with x = 1(1)1000.

 - Columns M0, M1, M2, ...
 F0, F1, F2, ... represent numbers of men (women) aged 0, 1, 2, ...